fgeorges/mlproj/README.md

 ## TODO

-- ask interactively for password if not set
-- add options to override @-params (host, user name, etc.)
 - add options to set/override $-params
 - new command `help` to display help about other commands
 - new command to install a XAR/XAW file